Every child should be proud to smile. Healthy teeth are important for appearance and your child’s developing self-esteem.

 - Clean baby’s mouth as soon as teeth appear (four to six months).
 Use a clean washcloth or a baby toothbrush softened with warm water after breastfeeding and meal times.

-- Limit the use of sippy cups with milk or fruit juice to meal times only.
-By 12 months of age, your child should be drinking from a regular cup.
+- Limit the use of sippy cups.
+If you use a sippy cup, use it only for milk at meals and water at other times.
+By 12-15 months of age, your child should be drinking from a regular cup.

 - If your child is thirsty between mealtimes or at bedtime, plain water is the preferred drink.
 Do not allow your child to fall asleep while drinking any liquid other than water.